ashdnazg/ashdnazg.github.io/_posts/2025-10-30-Abusing-Harvard-Architecture.md

 (ALREADY_POSITIVE)
 ```

-If the input is positive, we'll jump over the last instruction (`M=-M`) and execute only 2 instructions, while if it's negative we'll also run the last instruction, resulting in a worst-case of 3 instructions.
+If the input is positive, we'll jump over the last instruction (`M=-M`) and execute only 2 instructions, while if it's negative, we'll also run the last instruction, resulting in a worst-case of 3 instructions.

 That's half as many as in the naive version!